DerBejijing/industrial-crafting/README.md

 The blueprint can be written using:
 `/setrecipe` : choose from a list of all available recipes
 `/setmachine`: choose from a list of all available machines
+`/setweapon`: choose from a list of all available weapons

 <br>